fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 300 22698 MiB  5797 MiB    983 MiB  29     <- memory floor; all still correct
 ```

-Every clone ran correctly at every N. The memory ceiling is ~300 sandboxes on 15 GiB;
+Every clone ran correctly at every N. The experiment reached its configured memory-safety
+floor at about 300 correct sandboxes on 15 GiB (the guard stops before the OOM killer
+would, so this is the harness's ceiling, not a demonstrated practical capacity); without
-without sharing, each clone would need base plus overhead (~175 MiB), so only ~85 would
+sharing, each clone would need base plus overhead (~175 MiB), so only ~85 would fit: about
-fit: about 3.5x more sandboxes from sharing even with this deliberately small base.
-The
+3.5x more sandboxes from sharing even with this deliberately small base.
+The marginal cost
-marginal cost decomposes into ~19 MiB/clone of sentry Pss plus ~28 MiB of gofer and
+decomposes into ~19 MiB/clone of sentry Pss plus ~28 MiB of gofer and monitor processes,
-monitor processes, so total density follows `N ~= (RAM - base) / ~47 MiB`.
-CPU is the
+so total density follows `N ~= (RAM - base) / ~47 MiB`.
+CPU contention would impose a
-softer limit: load stays under 1 up to N=64 and reaches ~29 at N=300.
-A larger shared base
+lower practical limit for actively serving workloads: load stays under 1 up to N=64 but
+reaches ~29 on 4 vCPUs at N=300, so these are parked-or-idle densities, not 300
-improves both the density and the flatten, since the fixed ~47 MiB floor stops dominating.
+simultaneously busy agents.
+A larger shared base improves both the density and the
+flatten, since the fixed ~47 MiB floor stops dominating.

 **Run it** ([`benchmarking/shared-base/runs/ceiling.sh`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/shared-base/runs/ceiling.sh))
 on the Test 12 setup.
 It escalates N in steps and records a table per step.